tarsil/saffier/docs/index.md

 ## Why this ORM

 When investigating for a project different types of ORMs and compared them to each other, for a lot of use cases, SQL Alchemy always took the win but had an issue, the async support (which now there are a few solutions).
-While doing the research I came across [Encode ORM](https://www.encode.io/orm/).
+While doing the research I came across Encode ORM.

-The creator is the one and only, Tom Chrissie, the same creator of Databases, Django Rest Framework, Starlette, httpx and a lot more tools used by millions.
+The team is the same behind of Databases, Django Rest Framework, Starlette, httpx and a lot more tools used by millions.

-There was one issue thou, although ORM was doing a great familiar interface with SQL Alchemy and providing the async solution needed, it was, by the time of this writting, incomplete and they even stated that in the documentation and that is how **Saffier** was born.
+There was one issue thou, although ORM was doing a great familiar interface with SQL Alchemy and providing the async solution needed, it was, by the time of this writting, incomplete and they even stated that in the documentation and that is how Saffier was born.

-Saffier uses some of the same concepts of ORM from Encode but rewritten in **Pydantic** but not all, not even close.
+Saffier uses some of the same concepts of ORM from Encode but rewritten in Pydantic but not all.

 ## Saffier